Jean-Francois-C/Database-Security-Audit/README.md

 # Database security audit and penetration testing training

-Training course materials and reasearch notes that I created to teach how to perform a technical security assessment / penetration test of MSSQL, Oracle, MySQL, MongoDB and PostgreSQL databases.
+Training course materials and research notes that I created to teach how to perform a technical security assessment / penetration test of MSSQL, Oracle, MySQL, MongoDB and PostgreSQL databases.

 ### Content
 ```